 This charming story captures the excitement of Election Day and encourages readers to ask the big question: Who will be our next president?
 Will our leader be a he or a she?
 A young citizen gives her take on politics in this sweet book told in the style of Clement C. Moore’s holiday poem.

 Activity to try: Have students discuss the qualities they’d like to see in our next leader.

 7. Lillian’s Right to Vote by Jonah Winter and Shane W. Evans

 As Lillian, a one-hundred-year-old African American woman, makes a “long haul up a steep hill” to her polling place, she sees more than trees and sky—she sees her family’s history.
 She sees the passage of the Fifteenth Amendment and her great-grandfather voting for the first time.

-Chock-a-block with fun facts and trivia, this tongue-in-cheek, comic book-style guide to presidential history is the kind of addition to your classroom library that will have three or four students crowded around it during silent reading time.
+This tongue-in-cheek, comic book-style guide to presidential history contains fun facts and trivia.
+It’s the kind of addition to your classroom library that could have students crowded around it during silent reading time.
 A must-have!

 Activity to try: Invite students to learn more “secrets” about the presidents with this interactive tool from PBS.

 This book about elections gives students a clear understanding of government and politics while teaching the voting process and democracy concepts.
 Engaging activities that include analyzing and evaluating primary sources, participating in a mock election and debates, evaluating the electoral college, and more!

 Activity to try: Host your own debates about a topic the class votes on.